zx80/flask-simple-auth/README.md

 This is useful when the WSGI server keeps on creating threads on each request, such as `werkzeug`.
 Use `None` for no pooling.
+Parameter `max_use` limits object's reuse from the pool.

 ```Python
 # file Shared.py